LoginRadius/engineering-portal/content/concurrency-vs-parallelism/index.md

 ---
-title: "Concurrency vs Parallelism"
+title: "Concurrency vs Parallelism: What's the Difference?"
 date: "2021-02-18"
 coverImage: "unsplash.jpg"
 author: "Nick Chim"
 tags: ["Concurrency", "Parallelism", "Multithreading", "JavaScript"]
-description: "A layman's discussion on Concurrency and Parallelism."
+description: "Concurrence and parallelism in relation to multithreaded applications are two concepts sometimes used.
+The distinction between concurrency and parallelism is clarified in this tutorial."
 ---

 Whenever we talk about asynchronous programming in JavaScript, there is sometimes confusion in how it can be asynchronous if it is single-threaded.
 To answer this correctly, I think it's a good thing first to understand the difference between concurrency and parallelism, two terms that are commonly brought up with multithreading.

-### Concurrency
+## Concurrency

 Concurrency describes independent parts of a program to run in an arbitrary order without affecting the outcome.
 A concurrent application can execute multiple tasks over an overlapping period.
 This means that while we can start new tasks before the previous one is complete, we cannot perform work on each task simultaneously.